emma-sax4/emmasax4.info/README.md

 <h1>{{ page.title }}</h1>
 ```

-The `tag` indicates which thoughts to filter on that page (only the thoughts with that tag will show).
+The `tag` front matter indicates which thoughts to show on that page (only the thoughts with that tag will show).

 #### Thoughts in a Set
 If I'm going to write a set of thoughts that all have a common theme, they can go into a new nested directory: `_thoughts/<set-name>/`.
 If that's the case, then there should also be a Markdown file titled `<set-name>.md` inside that inner directory, which would serve as a table of contents for the thoughts in that set.
 Here's an example of what that table of contents page should look like: